Stewart Hosie: SNP deputy leadership bid, 2014

 Following defeat in the 2014 Scottish independence referendum, Scottish National Party leader and First Minister of Scotland Alex Salmond announced his resignation as SNP leader and First Minister of Scotland.

 In the aftermath of his resignation, a leadership bid was launched, and SNP deputy leader Nicola Sturgeon stood down to stand for leader, triggering a deputy leader contest.

 The results of the election were announced at the SNP's Autumn conference on 14 November 2014, with Hosie polling 42.2%, Keith Brown on 34.2% and Angela Constance on 23.5% in the first round of the single transferable vote election.
 In the second round, Hosie was elected after getting 55.5% of votes following the elimination of Constance.
 Turnout was 55% of SNP members.

-Electoral history
+Elections contested

 First standing for election to the House of Commons at the 1992 general election in Kirkcaldy, he later stood for both the Westminster and Scottish Parliament.
 He contested Kirkcaldy again at the 1997 general election, and also contested Kirkcaldy (Scottish Parliament constituency) at the 1999 Scottish Parliament election.
 At the 2001 general election, he contested Dundee East and reduced Labour's majority from 9,961 votes at the previous election to 4,466 votes. and was eventually elected at the 2005 general election, gaining the seat from Labour.
 Hosie retained the seat with an increased majority at the 2010 general election.
 Hosie announced in June 2023 that he would stand down at the 2024 general election.